Skip to content

 Image Courtesy of Claudia Flores

-2. Create the base work: When creating an airbrush tattoo design, it is important to layer the design to achieve the desired look.
+3. Create the base work: When creating an airbrush tattoo design, it is important to layer the design to achieve the desired look.
 Start with a base layer or background, then add a top layer with more intricate details.
 You can choose to freehand the background with your airbrush or use stencils to create a textured effect.
-It is vital to use the correct PSI setting on your compressor to avoid hurting your model's skin.
-Make sure to give your model instructions to keep still, close their eyes, and hold their breath when you are about to spray.
-Following these steps will ensure you get the perfect airbrush temporary tattoo design.
+Before you begin, make sure your compressor is set at the correct PSI to avoid hurting your model's skin.
+Instruct your model to keep still, close their eyes, and hold their breath while you’re spraying.

-3. Add the details: Now that you have your background, it is time to add the details.
-If you are using stencils, make sure that the background and stencil are both dry before you begin.
+4. Add the details: Once the background is completed, you can begin adding details to your airbrush tattoo design.
+If you are using stencils, make sure that the background and stencil are dry before you begin.
 Hold the stencil firmly against the skin and “walk” your fingers along the stencil as you move from one section to the other with your airbrush.
-To avoid paint bleeding under the stencil, ensure that the paint hits the stencil at a 90-degree angle and that the pressure from the airbrush is not too strong.
-Keep the airbrush at a distance from the stencil so that the paint doesn’t pool, but not too far so that it will overspray outside the stencil area.
-If you are new to airbrushes and stencils, it's best to practice first before attempting to paint.
+To keep paint from bleeding under the stencil, ensure that the airbrush pressure isn’t too strong and that the paint hits the stencil at a 90-degree angle.
+You’ll also want to keep the airbrush at a distance from the stencil so that the paint doesn’t pool, but not too far so that it will overspray outside the stencil area.
+If you are new to airbrushes and stencils, it's best to spend some time practicing before attempting to paint.

 Airbrush Temporary TattoosImage Courtesy of Candis Murphy

-4. Add the finishing touches: Once you have completed the design with stencils and paint, you can add some extra glitz and glamour with fine loose glitter, chunky glitters, glitter cremes, gels, and gems.
-Adding a touch of sparkle to the design will bring a smile to people's faces and make it sparkle in the light.
+5. Add the finishing touches: Once you have completed the design, you can use some fine loose glitter, chunky glitters, glitter cremes, gels, or gems to add a little glitz and glamour to the temporary tattoo.
+A touch of sparkle will allow the design to shimmer in the light and bring a little smile to people's faces!

 airbrush face painting